chibisnorlax/acnhfaq/faq/island-development/island-rating.md

 DIY furniture do also contribute to Development Points based on the criteria above.

 **This category has the following point/rating caps:**
-> * Having fewer than **100 weeds** will not incur a penalty, but having more than that will reduce development points by 1 point per 30 weeds after that, capping at 30 points penalised.
+> * Having **100 weeds or less** will give a 30 point bonus.
+Every 30 weeds after that will reduce the bonus by one point, the bonus being fully removed with 1,000 weeds or more.
 > * Having only **6 or fewer villagers** will cap star rating at 1⭐.
 > * Having only **7 villagers** will cap star rating at 2⭐.
 > * Having **15 or more dropped items** on the ground will cap star rating at 4⭐.